rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 Now, we can install and manage vms with Kubernetes.

 But wait...
 We need a place to host the file, and a web server is easiest.
-Lets avoid the messiness of python and using a go binary.
-This isnt production ready, but fine for our needs.
+Lets avoid the messiness of python and use a go binary.
+This isn't production ready, but fine for our needs.
+Download the zip and extract it to your local folder (or C:\Windows\System32).
 The -g switch turns off logging, and the -l means show logs.
+The D:\QCOW path is where out qemu-convert image we made earlier should be.

 https://github.com/m3ng9i/ran/releases/download/v0.1.6/ran_windows_amd64.exe.zip